Generalization Bounds in the Predict-then-Optimize Framework: Introduction

 \section{Introduction}

 A common application of machine learning is to \emph{predict-then-optimize}, i.e., predict unknown parameters of an optimization problem and then solve the optimization problem using the predictions.
 For instance, consider a navigation task that requires solving a shortest path problem.
-The key input into this problem are the travel times on each edge, typically called edge costs.
-Although the exact costs are not known at the time the problem is solved, the edge costs are predicted using a machine learning model trained on historical data consisting of features (time of day, weather, etc.) and edge costs (collected from app data).
-Fundamentally, a good model induces the optimization problem to find good shortest paths, as measured by the true edge costs.
+The key inputs into this problem are the travel times on each edge, typically called edge costs.
+Although the exact costs are not known at the time the problem is solved, the edge costs are predicted using a machine learning model trained on training data consisting of features (time of day, weather, etc.) and edge costs (collected from app data).
+Fundamentally, a good prediction model induces the optimization problem to find good shortest paths, as measured by the true edge costs.
 In fact, recent work has been developed to consider how to solve problems in similar environments \citep{bertsimas2014predictive,kao2009directed,donti2017task}.
-In particular, \cite{elmachtoub2017smart} developed the Smart Predict-then-Optimize (SPO) loss function which exactly measures the quality of a prediction by the decision error, in contrast to the prediction error as measured by standard loss functions such as squared error.
-In this work, we seek to provide an assortment of generalization bounds for the SPO loss function.
+In particular, \cite{elmachtoub2017smart} developed the Smart Predict-then-Optimize (SPO) loss function for the case of optimization with an unknown linear objective subject to a convex feasible region, also known as contextual linear optimization.
+The SPO loss exactly measures the quality of a prediction by the decision error, in contrast to the prediction error as measured by standard loss functions such as mean squared error.
+A key property of a loss function is to show that the generalization error is small, i.e., that the loss observed in-sample is close to what we would observe out-of-sample.
+A generalization bound is an upper bound on the generalization error that holds with high probability, and should be relatively small to justify the use of minimizing the empirical risk on the training data.
+A generalization bound also implies a convergence rate on the number of samples required to find the best prediction model within a given hypothesis class.
+In this work, we seek to provide an assortment of novel and strong generalization bounds for the SPO loss function.